mathematica-mpr/mathematica-mpr.github.io/datalib/README.md

 Data Library is a data lake application to store data, structured or unstructured for data queries and analysis.
 Hosted as a cloud application, the data library allows for easy and secure storage of a large amount of data in its natural/raw format, data exploration, and visualization.

-The Data Library is a component of the Data SEAS initiative, which is a Mathematica- wide collaborative program towards digital transformation.
+🎉The Data Library is a component of the Data SEAS initiative, which is a Mathematica- wide collaborative program towards digital transformation.
 Data SEAS stands for Data Science, Data Engineering, Data Analytics, and (the intersection of Data and) Social Science.

 Using the Data Library data developers, data scientists, researchers, analysts can ingest and process data of any size, catalog the data sets, analyze and report on data to gain insights from the data sets.